FlamingoZh/verb_learning_quantification/Readme.md

 ## Aggregate Exemplars

-One-dimensional (visual or lingusitic) aggregation is achieved by `python/aggregate_exemplars.py`.
+One-dimensional (visual or lingusitic) aggregation is performed in `python/aggregate_exemplars.py`.
 An example is as follows:

 ```
 python python/aggregate_exemplars.py vg_noun "../data/dumped_embeddings/vg_noun_least20_swav_bert_20.pkl" visual \
-  --n_exemplar_max 10 \
+  --n_exemplar_max 20 \
   --n_sample 1000
 ```

-This script will create a pickle file in `data/dumped_plot_data/` so you that you can load the pickle file in `notebooks/1D_exemplar_aggregation.ipynb` to make plots.
+This script will create a pickle file in `data/dumped_plot_data/` and you can load the pickle file in `notebooks/1D_exemplar_aggregation.ipynb` to make plots.

-Two-dimensional aggregation is achieved by `python/aggregate_exemplars_2D.py`.
+Two-dimensional aggregation is performed in `python/aggregate_exemplars_2D.py`.
 An example is as follows:

 ```
 python python/aggregate_exemplars_2D.py vg_noun "../data/dumped_embeddings/vg_noun_least20_swav_bert_20.pkl" visual_language \